Old Norse poetry: Flowing Verse (Hrynhenda)

-I ask the tester of monks (God) for a safe journey; the lord of the palace of the high ground (God — here we have a kenning in four parts) keep the seat of the falcon (hand) over me.
+‘I ask the tester of monks (God) for a safe journey; the lord of the palace of the high ground (God — here we have a kenning in four parts) keep the seat of the falcon (hand) over me.’

-The author was said to be a Christian from the Hebrides, who composed the poem asking God to keep him safe at sea.
-(Note: The third line is, in fact, over-alliterated.
-There should be exactly two alliterants in the odd-numbered lines.)
+The author of this stanza was said to be a Christian from the Hebrides, who composed the poem asking God to keep him safe at sea.
 The metre gained some popularity in courtly poetry, as the rhythm may sound more majestic than dróttkvætt.

-We learn much about these in the Hattatal: Snorri gives for certain at least three different variant-forms of hrynhenda.
-These long-syllabled lines are explained by Snorri as being extra-metrical in most cases: the "main" form never has alliteration or rhyme in the first 2 syllables of the odd-lines (i.e., rhymes always coming at the fourth-syllable), and the even-lines never have rhyme on the fifth/sixth syllables (i.e.: they cannot harbor rhyme in these places because they extra-metrical), the following couplet shows the paradigm:
+We learn much about this meter in the Hattatal: Snorri gives for certain at least three different variant-forms of hrynhenda.
+These long-syllabled lines are explained by Snorri as being extra-metrical in most cases: the "main" form never has alliteration or assonance in the first 2 syllables of the odd-lines (i.e., assonances always coming at the fourth-syllable), and the even-lines never have assonance on the fifth/sixth syllables (i.e.: they cannot harbor assonance in these places because they extra-metrical), the following couplet shows the paradigm: